Enforcing the Law in 1838

 In the early 1970’s, a whole area about half-way up Marlborough Street was demolished for redevelopment.
 Old buildings that were Fletcher sweet shop, Co-op, J.E.Parker (corn store, tea rooms, baker & confectioner), Drew’s (butcher & fishmonger) all disappeared to make way for a new telephone exchange and a police station.

+By 1999, Faringdon had joined up with Wantage to share resources.
 In 2006, opening hours were increased to “reflect public demand and provide a better, more consistent service”.
 Then in 2016 the front counter was closed to the public and finally the station closed down permanently in 2019.
 The local policing team now resides at Abingdon Police Station.